 By Laurie Maemura

-“Unaccompanied” represents in part, the pain of those years, emotional and physical suffering, traveling without family, longing for family love and unity.
+When he was only nine years old, Zamora crossed the border into the United States alone.
+Unaccompanied represents in part, the pain of those years: emotional and physical suffering, traveling without family, longing for family love and unity.
 Zamora’s own personal journey in the years since were framed by those early struggles.

 “The book is about my grandma,” he said.
 “When I put that poem in front, the whole book made sense.”